 Making the Most of Your Euros

 Way back when, people traveled to Europe because it was cheap.
-That's not so today, but we don't think that should stop you from going—you just need to think creatively about how to spend your money.
+That's not so today, but don't let that stop you from going—you just need to think creatively about how to spend your money.

 Save Before You Go

-Know the exchange rate and your credit card and ATM card charges and fees.
-When you call your bank and credit card to find out this information, be sure to tell them when and where you're traveling so they don't flag your card.
-Change any PINs to 4-digits.
-Consider low season and shoulder season.
+Money matters.
+Know the exchange rate and your credit card and ATM card fees.
+When you call your bank and credit card to find this out, be sure to tell them when and where you're traveling so they don't flag your card.
+Change any PINs to four digits.

 Save on Lodgings

 Rent an apartment or house.
 One of the most costly parts of a vacation is lodging.
 Not only can renting an apartment be cheaper than a hotel but access to a kitchen lowers food costs.
 Many rental sites let you book for less than a week; typically, these flats can sleep five on some combination of beds and fold-out sofas, and often have Wi-Fi connectivity.

 Stay off the beaten path.
 If your vacation is for more than a couple of days, consider staying outside the pricey, heavily touristed areas.
 If public transportation is easy and cost-effective, as it is in Madrid and Barcelona, then you'll get to know an off-the-beaten-path neighborhood with its less expensive local eateries, and still be able to see the sights.